 Exploring questions like the difference between choking and panicking, why there are dozens of varieties of mustard, but only one variety of ketchup, and what hair dye tells us about the history of the 20th century, Gladwell is known for his eclectic pick of subjects and themes—to him, everything is potentially interesting, or will lead to something interesting, and this guides his choice of subjects to write about.

 In the past two decades, Malcolm Gladwell has published five New York Times bestselling books that have radically changed how we understand our world and ourselves: The Tipping Point: How Little Things Can Make A Big Difference (2000); Blink: The Power of Thinking Without Thinking (2005); Outliers: The Story of Success (2008), where he popularized the 10,000 hour rule; What the Dog Saw: And Other Adventures (2009), bringing together the best of his writing from The New Yorker, and, most recently: David and Goliath: Underdogs, Misfits, and the Art of Battling Giants (2013).

-Gladwell is also the host of the podcast Revisionist History, “Gladwell’s journey through the overlooked and the misunderstood,” which so far has aired three seasons.
+Gladwell is also the host of the podcast Revisionist History, “Gladwell’s journey through the overlooked and the misunderstood,” which so far has aired four seasons.
 He is cofounder of the podcast company Pushkin Industries.

 The success of his writing has given Gladwell an active second career as a public speaker at places like West Point and the National Institutes of Health, among many other institutions, and has landed him on the recommended reading list at many companies and business schools.
 Gladwell has been named one of the “100 most influential people” by TIME Magazine in 2005, and “a rock star, a spiritual leader, a stud” by Fast Company.